11xiaoyi11/IQA-Survey/README.md

 ## 🔍 Introduction

-Image Quality Assessment (IQA) plays a crucial role in various computer vision applications, enabling the evaluation of image fidelity, distortion, and perceptual quality.
-This repository provides a comprehensive survey of IQA methodologies, covering their categories, techniques, applications, and challenges.
+Image quality assessment (IQA) represents a pivotal challenge in image-focused technologies, significantly influencing the advancement trajectory of image processing and computer vision.
+Recently, IQA has witnessed a notable surge in innovative research efforts, driven by the emergence of novel architectural paradigms and sophisticated computational techniques.
+This survey delivers an extensive analysis of contemporary IQA methodologies, organized according to their application scenarios, serving as a beneficial reference for both beginners and experienced researchers.
+We analyze the advantages and limitations of current approaches and suggest potential future research pathways.
+The survey encompasses both general and specific IQA methodologies, including conventional statistical measures, machine learning techniques, and cutting-edge deep learning models such as convolutional neural networks (CNNs) and Transformer models.
+The analysis within this survey highlights the necessity for distortion-specific IQA methods tailored to various application scenarios, emphasizing the significance of practicality, interpretability, and ease of implementation in future developments.
+Our survey aims to serve as a resource for researchers and practitioners, providing insights, related references, and continuous updates on this exciting and rapidly evolving field.

 ## 📜 Table of Contents